 There are a lot of different abrasive grain types and each job may require different abrasive material.
 We’ve posted an article in the past about some of the different abrasives, mainly comparing ceramic vs zirconia abrasives, but we’d like to discuss these red colored ceramic abrasives at more length for you.

 This particular abrasive grain is the newest material created for the abrasive industry.
 Ceramic alumina is not found in nature.
-It is what you call a an artificial or manufactured abrasive since it’s been created through man-made/scientific means.
+It is what you call an artificial or manufactured abrasive since it’s been created through man-made/scientific means.
 Through this innovation, ceramics have been found to be a superior abrasive for many applications.

 What is a Manufactured/Artificial Abrasive?